 This went on for months, leading to tubes being placed in her ears.
 This did not stop the ear infections and because they were still so bad, her body forced them out and a second set was inserted.

-Her ear infections did not stop occuring until we realized the underlying cause of her ear infections - dairy.
+Her ear infections did not stop occurring until we realized the underlying cause of her ear infections - wheat and dairy.

 If your child suffers from chronic ear infections, before the surgery is done, I would place the child on Colostrum and CP-1 and change their diet to the candida diet and see what happens.
 At a minimum, I would eliminate dairy foods from their diet.